-There are serious legal consequences to PC 32 violations.
-Find out more about this charge and its function in the California legal system with the professionals at the Simmrin Law Group.
+There are serious legal consequences for PC 32 violations.
+Find out more about this charge and its function in the California legal system with our Los Angeles grand theft lawyer.
 We help California residents prepare their defense against this charge, collect evidence, and protect their rights.

 California’s Definition of California Penal Code §32: Accessory After the Fact